cariad-tech/fep3_sdk/doc/input/participant/participant_and_element.rst

     > myParticipantExecutable MyParticipant MySystem

-If command line parsing is not required, possible or sensible then this overload without argc/argv can be used:
+If command line parsing is not required, possible or sensible then this overload without 'argc/argv' can be used:

 .. literalinclude:: ../snippets/snippet_participant.cpp
     :start-after: //Begin(CoreNoParsing)
     :end-before: //End(CoreNoParsing)

-Adding user defined command line arguments is identical to the cpp library.
+Adding user defined command line arguments is identical to the CPP library.
 Only the :cpp:func:`fep3::arya::createParticipant` call is slightly different.

 .. literalinclude:: ../snippets/snippet_participant.cpp
     :start-after: //Begin(CoreUserArg)